Test in a live environment

 PDF output with formatting support

 This tutorial shows how we can create PDF programmatically using the IronPDF C# library.
 We have seen how to create PDF files from HTML String, HTML files, URLs, and ASP.NET web forms.
-The manipulation and formatting of PDF files becomes very easy with the IronPDF library function.
+The manipulation and formatting of PDF files become very easy with the IronPDF library function.
 All that is required is just a few lines of code to create and format the PDF file programmatically.
 IronPDF is ideal for developers and companies who need to manipulate PDF files within their software.

 9 .NET API products for your office documents